LoyolaChicagoCS/gradhandbook/_sources/policy/regulations.rst.txt

 .. note::
     All courses, including graduate courses in your first 4 years since the start of college, are considered part of your undergraduate education.

-    Only if you do MS work *past* the four years of academic work can transfer credit be considered.

 ******
 Grades